We need some definitions and theorems to discuss about the coloring.

 Theorems

-- 3-colorable graph can be $O(\sqrt{n})$-colored in polynomial time for $n$ as the number of vertices.
+- A 3-colorable graph can be $O(\sqrt{n})$-colored in polynomial time.

-- There exists a polynomial time random algorithm that finds a semicoloring with $4\Delta^{\log_3 2}$ colors at least $\frac{1}{2}$ probability where $\Delta$ is the maximum degree of a graph with.
+- There is a randomized polynomial-time algorithm that finds a semicoloring with $4\Delta^{\log_3 2}$ colors with probability at least $\frac{1}{2}$, where $\Delta$ is the maximum degree.

-- There is a polynomial algorithm that finds $\tilde{O}(n^{\log_6 2})$-coloring of a given 3-colorable graph at least $\frac{1}{2}$ probability.
+- There is a randomized polynomial-time algorithm that finds a $\tilde{O}(n^{\log_6 2})$-coloring of a given 3-colorable graph with probability at least $\frac{1}{2}$.

 Proof of theorems